Building Products using Grid Pricing

 Building a product using Grid Pricing will allow you to create a quote using pricing from a grid format.
 You are able create your grid based on several variables (colors, sides, stock, sizes, qty, etc.), and record the cost and price for each variable in the grid.
 You can build a 1D Grid, that will use one variable, a 2D Grid which uses two variables, or a 3D Grid that uses three variables to calculate pricing for your customer.

-- What are the PROS and CONS of using Grid Pricing?
+PROS and CONS of using Grid Pricing

 Building your Grid Product